andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 height: 350px
 name: geo_simultan
 ---
-Geometry of a *Tiny House* modeled in the SIMULTAN Geometry Editor.
+Geometry of a *Tiny House* modeled in the SIMULTAN *GeometryViewer*.
 ```

 In {numref}`geo_simultan`, a reference geometry (white) is used for the dynamic simulation.
 This may be an architectural model or a dedicated model for simulation purposes.
 This reference geometry is exported to IDA-ICE.
 Therefore, all geometry-dependent information must be linked to this model.